maths/moodle-qtype_stack/doc/en/CAS/Maxima.md

 This is an alias for `abs`.
 Note that `abs(x)` will be displayed by STACK as \(|x|\).

-# Simplification 		{#Simplification}

-The level of simplification performed by Maxima can be controlled by changing Maxima's global variable `simp`, e.g.

-	simp:true

-Then this is false, no simplification is performed and Maxima is quite happy to deal with an expression such as \(1+4\) without actually performing the addition.
-This is most useful for dealing with very elementary expressions.

-However, there are still some problems with the unary minus, e.g. \(4+(-3)\) which we would like to always display as \(4-3\).
-Matrix examples are shown below, see [showing working](Matrix.md#Showing_working).
-This variable can be set at the question level using the [options](../Authoring/Options.md) or for each [Potential response tree](../Authoring/Potential_response_trees.md).

-An example of a question with `simp:false` is discussed in [authoring quick start 3](Authoring_quick_start_3.md).

 # Parts of Maxima expressions 			{#Parts_of_Maxima_expressions}

 ### `op(x)` - the top operator